RobinCK/flowmesh/README.md

 - NestJS integration with dependency injection
 - Plugin system for extensibility
 - Flexible error handling with custom error handlers
+- Workflow graph generation for visualization and analysis

 ## Installation